Names That Mean Lion

-Names with lion meanings are particularly appropriate for babies born under the sign of Leo, which runs from late July until late August.
+Names with lion meanings are particularly appropriate as Leo baby names, for babies born under the sign of the lion, which runs from late July until late August.
 Leonine names might also fit a child with tawny golden skin or hair, or one who simply has a loud roar!

-The names on this list may literally mean lion, like Lionel, or may relate to famous lions such as Nala, or might have a more figurative relationship with lions, such as Daniel who in the bible entered the lion's den.
+The names on this list may literally mean lion, like Lionel, or may relate to famous lions such as Simba, or might have a more figurative relationship with lions, such as Daniel who in the Bible entered the lion's den.

-If you're looking for a name with a lion-related meaning for your baby boy or baby girl, this list includes a wide-ranging selection.
+If you're looking for names that mean lion for your baby boy or baby girl, this list includes a wide-ranging selection, ordered by current popularity on Nameberry.

 Description:Leo was derived from the Latin leo, meaning “lion.”
 Thirteen popes have carried the name, including St. Leo the Great.
 In Germanic languages, Leo has historically been used as a nickname for names including Leon and Leopold.
 In Latinate languages, Leonardo is considered a full form for Leo.